-The best cheap printer for home in the budget category we've tested is the Canon PIXMA TR8520.
+The best budget printer for home use that we've tested is the Canon PIXMA TR8520.
 This all-in-one inkjet model is great for families, thanks to its impressive scanner features and low cost-per-print.
 It has a flatbed scanner to help you digitize fragile old photos or scan your notes, and it also has a sheetfed scanner to automatically process multi-page documents.
 Photos come out with excellent detail, and although colors look a little oversaturated and inaccurate, it shouldn't be a deal-breaker for casual color printing.

 Although its page yield isn't very high, the cost of the ink is relatively affordable, which results in a low cost-per-print.
 The cartridges are also available in a higher yield version, which should last you longer, although we haven't tested them.
 It has fantastic connectivity options, including via Ethernet, USB, Bluetooth, Wi-Fi, AirPrint, and Mopria Print, as well as directly from an SD card.
 It's also compatible with the Canon PRINT Inkjet/SELPHY app, from where you can print, scan, copy, and perform maintenance tasks on your phone.

-Unfortunately, it prints quite slowly, which may be frustrating if you don't like waiting long for your documents or photo.
-Also, it's only decently well-built, with some parts feeling quite flimsy, and you need to lift the display panel before printing anything, which may not be very intuitive to most people.
-Nevertheless, this is an impressive option for its price point, and it's one of the best photo printers we've tested.
+Unfortunately, it prints quite slowly, which may be frustrating if you don't like waiting long for your documents or photos.
+Also, it's only decently well-built, with some parts feeling quite flimsy.
+You need to lift the display panel before printing anything, which may not be very intuitive to most people.
+That said, this is an impressive option for its price point, and it's one of the best photo printers we've tested.